jenyss/ExcelWorkerLLMToolCallAgent/README.md

-# Excel Worker AI Agent based LangGraph (tool calling)
+# Excel Worker AI Agent (LangGraph with tool calling)

 This Agent enabling analysis of Excel files using free-form queries as user input.